d-bl/MAE-gf/docs/counting-new.md

 To apply rule 7 (horizontal mirrors): We have not yet found an easy way of applying this rule other than deleting double words.

+### How to make mirrored words

+#### How to make a vertical mirrored word

+a. replace all "r" in the word with "l" and all "l" with "r".

+> ctrctlc &rArr; ctlctrc

+#### How to make a horizontal mirrored, applying rule 4

+a.
+Read word backwards.
+b.
+Re-order twist groups: t &lt; r &lt; l.

+> ctrctlc &rArr; cltcrtc &rArr; ctlctrc

+#### How to make the quartet of words

+a.
+Apply vertical mirror.
+b.
+Apply horizontal mirror on both the original word and the result from step a).

+> ctrclc , ctlcrc , clctrc , crctlc

 ### Word forming

 For the examples we use n = 6.